TIMELINE

 1991

-Releases the Read Only Memory album with (East) German singer Aud Wilken.
-Contributes to the anthology Museum At Noon.
+Irma Victoria is Grammy-nominated in the category Female Singer of the Year, a decision that is rumoured to have forced the branch organisation IFPI to subsequently change the rules for the special juries’ influence on the prestigious nominations (the other two nominees that year were multi-platinum act Hanne Boel and legendary The Savage Rose singer Annisette).
+Releases the Read Only Memory album with Danish-German lead vocalist Aud Wilken.
+Contributes to the anthology Museum at Noon.
 Releases the tapes A Mind and Media Index and A Martin Hall Index.
 Writes the music to two short films on the video release Video Trance Mission released by the Swedish label PCP.

 1992